How to Handle Online sales Tax (Don’t Get Audited!)

 Common Mistakes

-• Failing to Register in Multiple States: Assuming you only need to collect sales tax in your home state is a common and costly mistake.
+- Failing to Register in Multiple States: Thinking you only need to collect sales tax in your home state?
+That’s a classic slip-up that’ll burn you this holiday season.
+Get registered where you have nexus, or those penalties will sneak up fast.

 Strategies for Avoiding Audits